anastai99/Heart-Disease-Data-Analysis/README.md

-# 🫀 EAS 503: Cardiovascular Health & Stroke Prediction
+# 🫀Cardiovascular Health & Stroke Prediction

 ## 📌 Overview
 This project explores the global burden of cardiovascular diseases (CVDs), emphasizing the health disparities in low- and middle-income countries.
 Using a machine learning approach, we develop predictive models for stroke risk and deploy them via a user-friendly web application.